Lumi-supercomputer/Getting_Started_with_AI_workshop/10_Extreme_scale_AI/README.md

     * /flash/project_465001063/data-sets/data-resnet-small.tar
     * /flash/project_465001063/data-sets/data-resnet.hdf5

-The containers are useful to move the data around as it is much faster to move a single large file rather than many small files.
-E.g. is better untar a container than copy an expanded dataset from elsewhere.
+The containers are useful to move the data around as it is much faster to move a single large file rather than many small files, e.g. it is better to untar a container than copy an expanded dataset from elsewhere.

 ### 3. Training at scale
 We are ready to run with one or more nodes (adjust `N` for the number of nodes) just by issuing: